yunhaoBai/Tissue-micro-array-processing/README.md

 # Tissue-micro-array-processing
-A simple program to cut images out of the Tissue microarray (TMA).
+personal use, cut images out of the Tissue microarray (TMA).

+based on openCV
 Python 3.6.4